kofimuad/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Task 10 - Love is anterior to life, posterior to death, initial of creation, and the exponent of breath
 A script that displays the result of BREATH to the power LOVE

+## Task 11 - There are 10 types of people in the world -- Those who understand binary, and those who don't
+A script that converts a number from base 2 to base 10.